Birth of a New Age: Composition

 The genre of Birth of a New Age is soul combined with percussion and the exchange of call and response from kawina, a genre that originated in Suriname, Macrooy's birth country.
 The choir consists of sixty voices that were recorded by three singers: Jeangu Macrooy, his twin brother Xillan Macrooy and singer Milaisa Breeveld.
 In addition, the voice of fellow composer Pieter Perquin can be heard at the beginning of the song.

-The basis of the song was from Macrooy, who finished it on December 17, 2020.
+The basis of the song was from Macrooy, who finished it on 17 December 2020.
 He worked further on it with Pieter Perquin.
 While composing, Macrooy and Perquin did not begin with a defined song structure like verse-refrain-verse-refrain-bridge-refrain; instead, they built it piece by piece, and tried out new elements when they popped up.
 With the choir at the beginning of the song, it therefore looks like the song has two refrains and an ending of its own.

 Lyrics

 Macrooy had already written a poem that would become the song's lyrics before he started with Perquin to work out the music.
 According to Macrooy, this poem would not have existed if the developments in 2020 around Black Lives Matter had not occurred.
 Those gave him the feeling that the struggle of sixty years ago had not been lost.
 The demonstrations meant a lot to him.
 Being there at a demonstration, it inspired him that he did not only see black people around him, and that he saw a lot of young people there.
 "In fact that is the new age I am singing about," said the singer.

 While composing, Macrooy also decided to sing partly in Sranan Tongo; this is the language of the refrain, whereas the verses are sung in English.
 He sings the following sentence a number of times: "Yu no man broko mi, mi na afu sensi," which can be translated as: "You can't break me, even if you think that I am inferior."
 The last part of the sentence literally signifies "that I'm half a cent", which was the smallest coin in Suriname in colonial times.
 Macrooy makes use here of what is being called an odo in Suriname, in other words a life wisdom which was passed on among enslaved.

 Because of his choice, Sranan Tongo marks a new step in its development.
 It originated in the 17th century because the enslaved were not allowed to speak Dutch, whilst they did not have a common African background.
 Later on, Sranan Tongo was forbidden and Dutch language made mandatory.
 Then, during the 1950s, Sranan Tongo was allowed, but regarded as an inferior language and discouraged socially.
 Since the independence of Suriname in 1975, it became gradually more accepted.
-With "Birth of a New Age", Sranan Tongo will be heard for the first time on the Eurovision stage.
+"Birth of a New Age" marked the first time that Sranan Tongo was heard on the Eurovision stage.